 The Nautilus International Council is the Union's governing body, and is composed of 32 members – all maritime professionals elected for a four-year term.
 The Council is the main supervisory body of the Union, progressing policies agreed at General Meetings.

-The Council has several specialist committees.
+The Council has several specialist committees, which are comprised only of Council members.
 These include the Executive Committee, which was re-established by the Council in May 2002 under the terms of Rule 12.1 and has delegated to it all of the powers of the Council between meetings of the Council.
 This permits urgent actions to be approved if, for example, a meeting of the Council is inquorate.

 The Establishments Committee has decision-making responsibility for a range of items including investment management, management accounts and contract conditions, and will also make recommendations to the Council for endorsement.